vandenryv/docker-free/README.md

 Result: You'll get a safe, well-performing docker environment without license restrictions.
 You can use it from Windows or WSL2/Linux applications alike.
 It will only be able to run Linux containers, not Windows containers.
-However, the latter is really, really rare, so it shouldn't be something you would miss.
+However, the latter is a really, really rare requirement, so it shouldn't be something you would miss.

 <br>